California’s Investing in You

 - Students who are not eligible for Cal Grant fee awards may still be eligible for the Blue and Gold Opportunity Plan.
 One of the requirements for being awarded the Blue and Gold Opportunity Plan is that a student must have applied for a Cal Grant.

-- More About the GPA Verification ProcessThe GPA Verification Form is a critical piece of your application for the Cal Grant and is required if you have not received a Cal Grant.
+The GPA Verification Form is a critical piece of your application for the Cal Grant and is required if you have not received a Cal Grant.

-Your most recent school of attendance is your certifying school, so you'll need to ask them to complete the school section of the GPA Verification Form, unless your school is already sending your GPA electronically.
+Your most recent school of attendance is your certifying school, so you'll need to ask them to complete the school section of the GPA Verification Form unless your school is already sending your GPA electronically.
 It is advisable to submit the GPA form to the Registrar of your certifying school by mid-February.

 Entering UC Undergraduate, California Resident Certifying School New Freshman Your High School New Transfer Your Current College Current UC Undergraduate, California Resident, Without a Paid Cal Grant Certifying School Freshman Your High School Transfer Enrolled Fall & Spring Berkeley Transfer Enrolled Spring-Only Your Former College